-While earning her master’s degree in art history, she led marketing initiatives at cultural institutions like Lincoln Center and the New York Historical Society.
+While earning her master’s degree in art history, she led marketing initiatives at cultural institutions such as Lincoln Center and the New-York Historical Society.
 From 2011 to 2021, she founded and ran an international contemporary art magazine, which led to a sales and marketing role at Phaidon.

 She holds an Associate of Science (AS) in Architectural Studies from Boston Architectural College, a Bachelor of Fine Arts (BFA) from the School of the Museum of Fine Arts at Tufts University, and a Master of Arts (MA) in modern Chinese art historiography from the City University of New York.
 Additionally, she has studied Brand Management at London Business School and Logic for Economists at the University of Amsterdam.